 Houston region, the Corps started releasing stormwater at a controlled rate

-What is the Flood Control District Doing to reduce flooding risks?
+What is the Flood Control District Doing in the Aftermath of the Flood?

 - Inspecting flood control facilities for storm damage and debris.